Authentication

 CI/CD setup

-For GitHub Actions or other CI systems, store your API key as a secret and export it:
+For GitHub Actions or other CI systems, store your API keys as secrets and export them:

 # .github/workflows/deploy.yml